Sign-up ends in:

 However, the concept of this drill and how it impacts your golf game will make a big difference in the results and overall consistency you get in your golf drives.

-There is a relationship in every one of your drives between the face of the club and the path that the club is on.
+There is a relationship between the face of the club and the path that the club is on.
 This relationship will have a major impact on where your golf shot ends up.
 This drill from Athletic Motion Golf requires an alignment stick (and a pool noodle if you have one).

 With this drill you’ll be able to narrow down if the path or the face is your issue with your drive.